emanueltimlopez/recommand/readme.md

 # RECommand
 Automate commands, create session and save lifes (?.

-You can save a lot of commands and run in only one.
+You can save a lot of commands and run in only one (asynchronous).

 ### Get sessions saved
 ```